python/devguide/triage/triage-team.rst

 developer, either confidentially via a DM in Discourse, or publicly by opening an `issue in the core-workflow repository
 <https://github.com/python/core-workflow/issues/new?template=triage_membership.md>`_.
-If the core devloper decides you are ready to gain the extra privileges on the tracker, they will ask a :ref:`Python organization admin <current owners>` to invite you to the Python organisation, and then  act as a mentor to you until you are ready to do things entirely on your own.
+If the core developer decides you are ready to gain the extra privileges on the tracker, they will ask a :ref:`Python organization admin <current owners>` to invite you to the Python organisation, and then  act as a mentor to you until you are ready to do things entirely on your own.